jupyterlab/extension-examples/README.md

 #### [Clap Button](clap-button-message)

-Make an extension that is compatible with both JupyterLab and Jupyter Notebook by exporting multiple plugins and using "required" features to select different behaviors.
+This example shows an alternate method for achieving dual compatibility: Make an extension that is compatible with both JupyterLab and Jupyter Notebook by exporting multiple plugins and using "required" features to select different behaviors.
 Adds a clap button to the top area (in JupyterLab) or the right sidebar (Jupyter Notebook).
 This example is part of the [Extension Dual Compatibility Guide](https://jupyterlab.readthedocs.io/en/latest/extension_dual_compatibility.html).
+Read more about this example on that page.

 [![Dual Compatibility Clap Button](clap-button-message/preview.jpg)](clap-button-message)